notSam25/c0gnito/README.md

 # c0gnito

+#WARNING! c0gnito is unsecure licensing system and is easily crackable, this project is aimed towwords giving a basic guide for using c0gnito.

-NOTE: This source isnt perfect i made it in 20 minuets please look over the code and try to understand it before implementing this into your application!
+NOTE: This source isnt perfect i made it in 20, please look over the code and try to understand it before implementing this into your application!

 #How to use